Find your perfect value college

 New Hampshire’s Higher Education Landscape

-New Hampshire is one of the handful of states to claim a Colonial College, one of the nine founded before the American Revolution, and the Ivy League Dartmouth College has an enormous influence over government and business in the state.
+New Hampshire is one of the handfuls of states to claim a Colonial College, one of the nine founded before the American Revolution, and the Ivy League Dartmouth College has an enormous influence over government and business in the state.
 In fact, Dartmouth was the original home for the University of New Hampshire, the state’s public, land-grant research university.
-UNH and its system campuses and partners spread throughout New Hampshire, providing opportunity for leadership, professional development, and career training in all of the fields that make up 21st century industry, from healthcare to finance.
+UNH and its system campuses and partners spread throughout New Hampshire, providing opportunities for leadership, professional development, and career training in all of the fields that make up 21st-century industry, from healthcare to finance.
 New Hampshire is also home to Southern New Hampshire University, a private institution that has led its own revolution – from a small business school to one of the world’s foremost online educators, and one of the nation’s best values.